-The watercourse contains a strip of bushfire vegetation, approximately 40m - 60m in width.
+The watercourses will contain a strip of bushfire vegetation, ranging from approximately 20m - 60m in width.
 Apart from this, the site contains no further persistent bushfire vegetation within its boundaries.
-This vegetation continues into the adjacent rural property to the North East, through the unformed road reserve (Anthony Road).

 The regeneration of this vegetation, would limit the amount of land available for residential development within the subject site to a limited extent, however, the site is large enough to provide for these riparian zones along with suitable setbacks for bushfire protection measures (i.e. Asset Protection Zones - APZ).
 'Outer Protection Areas', a subset of an 'APZ', may also sometimes be located within the vegetated buffer to the riparian zone (subject to vegetation density), reducing the constraints further.
 Map 5 shows the extent of the preliminary riparian constraints.